MKand/the-london-travel-company/README.md

 ## [For Repo Maintainers] Creating a host project to host the artifacts required for this app

 The `deploy/terraform` directory is only needed to bootstrap a host project where the Helm charts and Docker images are stored (currently o11y-movie-guru).
 This central host project is where all other application projects get their images and artifacts.
 Run the Terraform scripts in `deploy/terraform` to create the infrastructure in the base project.
-The CI pipeline is described in more detail in the `Helm.md` file.

 The Docker images can be created or updated by running the `build_images.sh` script, which triggers a build pipeline.